Judi Dench calls on Netflix to add disclaimer for The Crown

 “The time has come for Netflix to reconsider - for the sake of a family and a nation so recently bereaved, as a mark of respect to a sovereign who served her people so dutifully for 70 years, and to preserve its reputation in the eyes of its British subscribers,” she wrote.

-The actor’s request comes after Sir John Major, the former Prime Minister of the United Kingdom and Leader of the Conservative Party, described the rumoured plot lines in the show’s upcoming season as “nothing other than damaging and malicious fiction and a “barrel-load of nonsense”.
+The actor’s request comes after Sir John Major, a former Prime Minister of the United Kingdom, described the rumoured plot lines in the show’s upcoming season as “nothing other than damaging and malicious fiction and a “barrel-load of nonsense”.

 The politician, who was in office from 1990 to 1997 and who is portrayed in the new season by Jonny Lee Miller, condemned his role in the upcoming season in a statement to The Telegraph released through his spokesperson, who said that “Sir John has not cooperated in any way with The Crown”.